 Why National Celiac Disease Day is Important

 It helps researchers follow and record undiagnosed cases

 The University of Chicago Celiac Disease Center estimates that about 97 percent of celiac cases go undiagnosed in the U.S., leaving many people to suffer needlessly.

-It leads to questions — and, possibly, answers
+It leads to questions — and hopefully, answers

-It's the perfect time to ask questions about our overall health, especially since so many people are unaware that it can affect parts of the body that seem unrelated to the digestive system (e.g., skin rash, joint pain).
+It's the perfect time to ask questions about our overall health, especially since so many people are unaware that celiac disease can affect parts of the body that seem unrelated to the digestive system (e.g., skin rash, joint pain).

-It may affect someone you know — or even you
+It may affect you or someone you know

-Celiac disease reportedly affects 1 percent of all Americans, so this observance can help spread valuable information.
+Celiac disease reportedly affects one percent of all Americans, so this observance can help spread valuable information.
+Spread the word!